 While every building owner hopes that their new roof will last for decades to come, external factors can sometimes cause damage over the lifetime of a flat roof.
-Problems also can surface when a commercial roof hasn’t been properly maintained or when the wrong system was selected for that particular roof.
+Problems also can surface when a flat commercial or industrial roof hasn’t been properly maintained or when the wrong system was selected for that particular roof.

-When problems occur, the commercial building owner and facilities manager often must weigh the pros and cons of roof repair versus roof replacement.
+When problems occur, the commercial building owner and facilities manager often must weigh the pros and cons of commercial roof repair versus roof replacement.
 Other than cost, what are the most important issues to consider in making the right decision?

 Here are four questions we ask our customers in guiding them toward the best solution: